Cap Rate vs. Cash on Cash Return in Commercial Real Estate

 In this article, we will discuss two common real estate metrics that are used to measure commercial real estate investment returns, the cap rate and the cash on cash return.
 We will describe what they are, how they are calculated, and why they are important.
 By the end, readers will have a more nuanced understanding of these important metrics and should be able to calculate them for their own real estate investment opportunities.

 At First National Realty Partners, we always calculate the cap rate and cash on cash return as part of the pre-purchase due diligence for all of our investments.
 As part of this process, we eliminate many deals and only bring the most promising options to our investors.
-To learn more about our current investment opportunities, click here.

 The Cap Rate Explained

-The capitalization rate, or “cap rate” for short, is a real estate metric that is used to describe the relationship between a commercial property’s Net Operating Income (NOI)and its purchase price/market value.
+The capitalization rate, or “cap rate” for short, is a real estate metric that is used to describe the relationship between a commercial property’s Net Operating Income (NOI) and its purchase price/market value.
 Mathematically, it represents the expected annual rate of return, assuming a property was purchased with cash.

 Calculating the Cap Rate